Richard Haldane, 1st Viscount Haldane: Secretary of State for War

 As early as January 1906 Haldane was persuaded by fellow Liberal Imperialist Edward Grey to begin planning for a Continental war in support of the French against the Germans.
 However, Haldane's first estimates reduced the Army by 16,600 men and reduced expenditure by £2.6m to £28 million, as the Liberals had been elected on a platform of retrenchment.
 By 1914 Britain spent 3.4% of national income on defence, little more in absolute terms than Austria-Hungary's 6.1%.
 Army expenditure was determined according to a formula devised by the Esher Committee.
 In 1900, during the Boer War, army expenditure was £86.8m, by 1910 (a low point, after four years of cuts under the Liberals) it had dropped to £27.6m and by 1914 it had risen back to £29.4m.
 In March 1914 effective expenditure on the Army, after allowing for increased pensions and £1m set aside for military aviation, was still less than in 1907–8, and £2m less than in 1905-6 (despite a 20% rise in prices since then).

 In October 1907 Haldane was intimately involved with the negotiations at Windsor with Kaiser Wilhelm II.
-The Germanophile and linguist was thrilled to be summoned at 1 am to talk with the Emperor on arms reduction principles over whisky.
+The Germanophile and linguist was thrilled to be summoned at 1 am to talk with the Emperor over whisky on arms reduction principles.
 But the import was the Berlin–Baghdad railway which Germany was hoping to construct with British approval.
 A fluent German-speaker, Haldane was lulled into a false sense of security believing 'like a bear with a sore head' that he had won a great deal.
 Another such conference took place at Balmoral in September 1909.
 But the Kaiser, refusing to converse with a mere secretary, arrogantly insisted that only the King was of equal rank.